Oil dips as Syria action uncertain; dollar rises on data

 In Europe, bumper gains among telecom stocks powered a rebound in equities after Vodafone (VOD.L) confirmed it was in talks with Verizon (VZ.N) to sell out of its U.S. joint venture.

-The MSCI world equity index, which tracks shares in 45 countries, was up 0.2 percent.
+The MSCI world equity index .MIWD00000PUS, which tracks shares in 45 countries, was up 0.2 percent.

 "That there will be an attack is priced into markets, but there's no way the market appreciates the implications beyond that if the U.S. were to go to war," said Joe Tanious, global market strategist at J.P.
 Morgan Funds in New York.
 "It will create a lot of side effects the market isn't aware of, with the impact on oil the main complication."